ramonsuarez/ramonsuarez.github.io/content/post/ramons-vision-about-the-future-of-mobile-keyn.md

 > ??
 > My vision about the future of mobile is about people.??
 > ??
 > And the future is reached every second.**17.
-How about your vision?** </div>
+How about your vision?**

 <div style="padding:5px 0 12px;">Thanks to all the people that twitted and blogged good words about the presentation, they were more than I expected.
-In fact I was dreaming of upseting some Android developers enough to throw me their mobiles in anger (in the hopes of landing a new Nexus One), but I did not succeed.</div></div>
+In fact I was dreaming of upseting some Android developers enough to throw me their mobiles in anger (in the hopes of landing a new Nexus One), but I did not succeed.